 How To Download Absinthe

 You can downloaded the latest version of Absinthe from the GreenPois0n website, maintained by the Chronic Dev-Team. iJailbreak also maintains a downloads section that contains the latest version of Absinthe.
-Simply click here to visit the iJailbreak Downloads Section and download the version of GreenPoi0n that is bold.
+Visit the iJailbreak Downloads Section and download the version of GreenPoi0n that is bold.
 This signifies that it is the latest version.

 The Basics Of Absinthe